HiRoFa/spidermonkey_runtime/docs/SCRIPT.md

 There are 3 methods in the esses object to call a rust op.

-the preferred way is one of the asynchronous version.
+the preferred way is ```invoke_rust_op(name, ...args)``` because then the rust-op runs in a separate multithreaded threadpool and thus don't block the script runtime thread.

-Currently they just run async in the same single threaded ThreadPool but in the future they will run async a a multithreaded pool.

 ### esses.invoke_rust_op(op_name, ...args);